 The Czech Republic has no ban on the import of GE crops, a main protein source for feed mixes.
-In e) Food aid:

-2020, soybean meal imports totaled 350,626 metric tons (MT).
+In 2022, soybean meal imports totaled 391,122 metric tons (MT).
 Major suppliers are Brazil, Argentina, and United States.
 Most imports are trans-shipped through the main European ports in the Netherlands and Germany.
 Over the last several years, imports of soybean meal from Austria have steadily increased.
 This reflects the growing demand for GE free animal feed.